 Which Connectivity?
 Leased Line versus Broadband Explained

 This is one of the questions we are most commonly asked to answer for people looking to renew or upgrade their connectivity.
-So what is the difference between a Leased Line and standard Broadband and is it worth upgrading?
+So what is the difference between a Leased Line and standard Broadband and is it actually worth upgrading?

 What about cost?